PascalCorpsman/mini_projects/Readme.md

 | [Wave function collaps](miniprojects/Wave_function_collapse/) | different implementations of the wave function collapse algorithms

+## What do i need to compile the source of the miniprojects

+At least you need to have the [Lazarus IDE](https://www.lazarus-ide.org/index.php?page=downloads) installed.
+If the project needs more than that, this is listed in the projects dependencies section.

 ## License
 All sourcecode files do have their own license header included at the top, for all other files in this repository see license.md for further informations.